Nonparametric tests of treatment effect homogeneity for policy-makers: Introduction

 In this paper, we propose a class of nonparametric tests for both quantitative and qualitative heterogeneity.
-Inspired by \citet{andrews2013inference} and \citet{hudson2023nonparametric}, we perform inference on a class of summary measures of heterogeneity, and our test statistic is obtained as the supremum or infimum over this class.
-Compared to existing proposals, our tests have several advantages: they can incorporate a variety of structured assumptions on the CATE and retain validity even if these assumptions fail.
+Compared to existing proposals, our tests can incorporate a variety of structured assumptions on the CATE and retain validity even if these assumptions fail.
 Moreover, they extend to moderate-dimensional covariates, and they do not require sample splitting.
 Loosely, our tests have non-trivial power when implementing an individualized decision rule within a class of choice would lead to a different outcome (at the population level) than ignoring covariates.
 They are therefore useful in settings where potential heterogeneity might lead to policy changes.
-Our work builds upon that of \citet{hsu2017consistent}, although our null hypotheses differ and we consider generalized implementations beyond the hypercube kernel, drawing instead on \textit{outcome-weighted learning}/\textit{empirical welfare maximization} \citep{zhao2012estimating,athey2021policy,kitagawa2018should}.
-Like \citet{shi2019sparse}, we connect the testing problem with inference on the optimal value; however, we also consider quantitative heterogeneity, do not use a plug-in estimator of the optimal rule and avoid sample splitting (which we expect to confer benefits in terms of power).
+Our work builds upon that of \citet{hsu2017consistent}, although our null hypotheses differ and we consider generalized implementations beyond the hypercube kernel, drawing instead on \textit{empirical welfare maximization} \citep{kitagawa2018should,athey2021policy}.
+Like \citet{shi2019sparse}, we connect the testing problem with inference on the optimal value; however, we also consider quantitative heterogeneity, do not use a plug-in estimator of the optimal rule and our test statistics have a tractable asymptotic null distribution without requiring sample splitting.
+Using the full sample to construct the test statistic is expected to confer benefits in terms of power.
 Our theory of local asymptotics is also distinct from previous work.
-The inferential strategy we take is related to that of \citet{li2024estimation}, although they consider estimation of performance metrics for policy learning, rather than testing effect heterogeneity.
+The inferential strategy we take is related to that of \citet{li2024estimation}, although they consider estimation of performance metrics for policy learning, rather than testing for effect heterogeneity.

-In Section \ref{sec:prelim}, we provide a mathematical formulation of the statistical problem and describe challenges to inference.
-In Sections \ref{sec:method} and \ref{sec:theory} we describe our proposed methodology for testing and establish key theoretical properties, such as type I error control and asymptotic power.
-In Section \ref{sec:imp} we discuss approaches to implementation.
-In Section \ref{sec:sims}, we assess the performance of our proposed methods in a simulation study, and we apply our method to analyze data from an AIDS clinical trial in Section \ref{sec:data}.
-We conclude with a brief discussion in Section \ref{sec:discuss}.